Koromix/rygel/web/rekkord.org/pages/commands.md

 # Restore snapshot

 Use the `rekkord restore` command to restore the files from a snapshot onto the local filesystem.
-You can either use the unique [object ID](#list-snapshots), or provide a snapshot name, in which case rekkord will use the most recent snapshot that matches it.
+You can either use the unique [object ID](#list-snapshots), or provide a snapshot channel, in which case rekkord will use the most recent snapshot that matches it.

 ```sh
 export REKKORD_CONFIG_FILE=/path/to/config.ini